SighvaturSveinsson/FOR-JavaScript/README.md

 }
 /*1*/ alert(foo());
 ```
-#### 7. The for loop explicitly forces you to define the start point, stop point, and each step of the loop.
+#### 7. Í for loopu þarft þú að hafa start point, stop point og end point.
+Ef eitthvað af þessu er ekki virkar loopan ekki.
+The for loop explicitly forces you to define the start point, stop point, and each step of the loop.
+The for ... in loop will iterate over inherited properties as well, as long as they are enumerable properties
+for..of is a method, introduced in ES2015, for iterating over "iterable collections".
+These are objects that have a [Symbol.iterator] property.

 #### 8.
 ```javascript